 These infamous Nipples of Venus (Capezzoli di Venere) confections are featured in the 1984 film Amadeus.
-Described as "Roman chestnuts in brandied sugar," they are actually chestnut and brandy-infused chocolate truffles covered in white chocolate.
-Delectable!
+Described as "Roman chestnuts in brandied sugar," they're actually chestnut and brandy-infused chocolate truffles covered in white chocolate.
+Absolutely delectable!

 Amadeus has been one of my favorite movies since childhood.
 It's not a children's movie by any means, but my entire family has been watching and loving this Academy Award-winning film since it was first released.
 My sister and I can quote the entire movie by heart!